OvoJoaca/BPM-changer/README.md

 5. Go back to the script and specify the changed bpm.

 6. Wait a bit until the process finishes, go back to osu and it should detect a new beatmap automatically.

+## How it works

+1. It gets the name of the map from the title of the osu window using xdotool.

+2. It searches for the map in your Songs folder.

+3. It changes the speed of the autio to the wanted bpm.

+4. It starts rewriting the .osu file and calculating the AR and OD.

+5. After that, it puts it in an .osz archive to osu can automatically notice the change.

+6. That's it!